IM-R2D2/create-user-by-ansible/README.md

 ### Encrypted Variables: `vaults.yml`
 Contains encrypted credentials, such as:
-- User passwords
+- User and admin passwords
-- Admin credentials
+- The vault file is encrypted to protect sensitive information, with a password file (password.txt).

 The vault file is encrypted for security with a password (`1234`).